Resilience-based Ecosystem Management

 Previous natural resource management strategies have attempted to sustainably maximize yield of one or a few ecosystems services by controlling system variability.
 These approaches are now recognized to have contributed to management failures by minimizing system resilience.

 Resilience-based management provides alternative strategies to guide system change in a dynamic and uncertain future to provide ecosystem services and support human well-being.
-It focuses on drivers external to, and controlling variables within, rangeland systems – both ecological and human – to evaluate system proximity to thresholds of concern.
+It focuses on drivers external to, and controlling variables within, rangeland systems – both ecological and social – to evaluate system proximity to thresholds of concern.
 This approach provides greater opportunities for adaptive management and learning by monitoring ecological indicators describing the direction and rate of change in system resilience.
 Recent work has focused on analysis of long-term (> 25 yrs) vegetation records throughout western North America.
-These analyses produce metrics of frequency, magnitude of compositional change, and reversibility of community transitions to provide greater insight into both resilience theory and its application to ecosystem management.
+These analyses have producee metrics of frequency, magnitude of compositional change, and reversibility of community transitions to provide greater insight into both resilience theory and its application to ecosystem management.
 These results provide an empirical foundation to support the design and application of state-and-transition models.

 What Has Been Learned?